Hall Street Pier

 The Hall Street Pier, sometimes referred to as the Nelson Pier, is a lake pier on the West Arm of Kootenay Lake in Nelson, British Columbia, Canada.
 It was officially opened to the public on September 14, 2024.
 The pier was designed by Matthew Stanley as a community gathering site that symbolizes the connection between the city and the lake.
 The pier includes a canopy, swimming area, recreational dock, and a large walking area.
 The canopy has a hybrid wood- and- steel design, and is intended to produce moiré lighting.
-The pier originally included the Ladybird speedboat, but it was removed in the August of 2024 due to temperature-control issues in the speedboat's shelter.
+The pier originally included the Ladybird speedboat, but it was removed in August 2024 due to temperature-control issues in the speedboat's shelter.
 The Ladybird, powered by a Liberty V-12 aircraft engine, won the 20-mile race of the Kootenay Lake Regatta 8 times.

 History

 The site was a community gathering site for the Ktunaxa and Sinixt First Nations.

 In 1892, a dock for paddle-steamers was built.
 The Nelson Rowing Club was founded as the Nelson Boat Club in 1896, after which rowing regattas were held on the lake.
-The Kootenay Launch Club was founded in 1903, and held an annual motorboat regatta untill the 1950s.
+The Kootenay Launch Club was founded in 1903, and held an annual motorboat regatta until the 1950s.

 The dock was destroyed by underwater dynamite in 1947, and the SS Moyie sailed its last voyage in 1957.
 A 216-foot long wharf was built in 1986.